5afe/safe-react/docs/networks.md

 #### NetworkSettings

-- It contains the id of the ETH Network, the name of the network, information about the native coin of that network and a boolean that marks the network as a testnet or a production network.
+- It contains the Ethereum compatible network id, the network name, information about the native coin of that network and a boolean to indicate if the network is a testnet or a production network.

 ```typescript
 export type NetworkSettings = {